Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

-The section provides information about Disaster Recovery in OpenSearch service.
+This section provides information about Disaster Recovery in OpenSearch service.

 The topics covered in this section are: